shaky411/react-portfolio-new/README.md

 I have utilised React-Router-DOM which enables me to implement dynamic routing.

-All of the styling on this site have been implemented using Tailwind CSS.
+All of the styling on this site has been implemented using Tailwind CSS.
 Tailwind CSS is a utility first CSS framework.
 This enables me to build the skeleton of my site with HTML and style inline.

 <br>